 It can boost your productivity and help you research better.
-If you wish to create a schedule, send and email, create a report or graph, you will need to utilize software and hardware.
+If you wish to create a schedule, send an email, or create a report or graph, you will need to utilize software and hardware.

-Many industries rely in specific softwares to boost efficiency as well.
-For instance, Google Docs is used as opposed to paper documents sharing.
+Many industries rely on specific software to boost efficiency as well.
+For instance, Google Docs is used as opposed to paper document sharing.

 Or, marketing platforms such as Facebook Ads are utilized.
 Knowing some basic computer skills can truly benefit you in any career.